urbantrout/docs/en/searching.md

 ## Templating

-{entry:templating/craft.assets:link}, {entry:templating/craft.entries:link}, {entry:templating/craft.tags:link}, and {entry:templating/craft.users:link} support a `search` parameter which lets you filter their elements by a given search query.
+[craft.assets](https://craftcms.com/docs/templating/craft.assets), [craft.entries](https://craftcms.com/docs/templating/craft.entries), [craft.tags](https://craftcms.com/docs/templating/craft.tags), and [craft.users](https://craftcms.com/docs/templating/craft.users) support a `search` parameter that you can use to filter their elements by a given search query.

 You can specify the search query in two different ways: